 Okay, fangirl moment, Justin Trudeau alone is enough for me to put it up and above my destination lists.
-Other than his perfect Prince Charming personality, he and his country has got a lot of thing right.
-It is a multi-cultural melting pot of a country with the majority of the population being immigrants (or decending from one), who report high levels of contentment in their lives.
+Other than his perfect Prince Charming personality, he and his country have got a lot of things right.
+It is a multi-cultural melting pot of a country with the majority of the population being immigrants (or descending from one), who report high levels of contentment in their lives.

 With a good public education system, endless landscapes to explore as a traveler, low crime rates and desperate Americans crashing their immigration website, Canada is the place to be.
 Canada is calling you.

-Norway is a regular chart topper at expat lists.
+Norway is a regular chart-topper with expat lists.
 With a stable economy, they have a ridiculously good human development index, boasting of the best living standards in the world ever!
 Also, they will be banning cars that run on fossil fuels by 2025; they take their quality of living that seriously.

 Indians can immigrate to Norway with their families, expats highly recommend this country for being particularly ideal for child rearing.
 Above everything else, this is a country where you can dream of cycling everywhere to!